markkamuya/space-optimization/README.md

-# 🧠 Triangular Space Optimization Editor
-**Interactive Geometric Layout Tool for Constrained Packing of Triangles in 2D Space**
+# 🧮 Triangle Packing Toolkit
+**Geometric Construction and Optimal Packing of Triangles within Rectangular Boundaries**

 ---

 ## 📘 Overview

-This project addresses the complex geometric and algorithmic challenge of fitting fixed-size triangles inside a non-square, bounded rectangular region, minimizing unused space.
-Built as a prototype for manual configuration and future automated optimization, it leverages interactive construction logic with enforced geometric and spatial constraints.
+This project tackles the mathematical and algorithmic challenge of constructing and fitting triangles inside a fixed rectangular region with minimal wasted space.
+It supports manual geometric construction modes (SSS, SAS, ASA/AAS) and offers an automated packing mode optimized for specific triangle types (right, equilateral, isosceles, scalene).

+Built with interactive HTML5 Canvas rendering, it enables precise control, real-time validation, and efficient spatial arrangement of triangles in 2D.

 ---

 ## 🔧 Core Technologies

-- **HTML5 Canvas** for 2D rendering and real-time interactivity
+- **HTML5 Canvas API** for dynamic 2D rendering and user interactions
-- **JavaScript** for event-driven UI, geometric logic, and shape manipulation
+- **Vanilla JavaScript** for geometric computations, UI logic, and event handling
-- **CSS** for UI styling and layout
+- **CSS3** for clean UI styling and responsive layout
-- **Custom geometry engines** for validation, containment checking, and interaction constraints
+- Custom-built **triangle construction and packing algorithms** based on classical Euclidean geometry and computational optimization

 ---